AdebanjoOayinka/THE-PALMORA-GROUP-HR-ANALYSIS/README.md

 # THE-PALMORA-GROUP-HR-ANALYSIS
-This shows the steps I used in carrying out the Palmora HR Analysis using Excel and presenting the resuts in Power BI
+This shows the steps I used in carrying out the Palmora HR Analysis using Excel and presenting the resl,yuts in Power BI

 ## PROJECT OVERVIEW